RogerParkinson/madura-workflows/README.md

 ## madura-workflow

 This is the core library the others depend on.
-It also hold the documentation.
+It also holds the documentation.
 You'll find a pdf in the target directory after you've done the maven build.
-You can use this library to build your own UI is you don't want to use the one in madura-workflow-ui.
+You can use this library to build your own UI if you don't want to use the one in madura-workflow-ui.

 ## madura-workflow-ui